omaraflak/omaraflak.github.io/markdown/virtual-machine.md

 - **`load <address>`** reads a value at the given address from the memory and pushes it onto the stack
 - **`add`** pops two elements from the stack, computes the sum, and pushes the result onto the stack
 - **`sub`** pops two elements from the stack, computes the difference between the second and the first, and pushes the result onto the stack
-- **`jumpif <address>`** pops an element stack, and moves the instruction pointer to the given address if the value is greater than zero
+- **`jumpif <address>`** pops an element from the stack, and moves the instruction pointer to the given address if the popped value is greater than zero
 - **`print`** pops an element from the stack and prints it to stdout
 - **`halt`** stops the virtual machine